NOT A CHILL GUY (PHILLIP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 NOT A CHILL GUY Historical Price

-According to the latest data gathered on NOT A CHILL GUY live price page, the current price of NOT A CHILL GUY is 0USD.
-The circulating supply of NOT A CHILL GUY(PHILLIP) is 996.38M PHILLIP , giving it a market capitalization of $8.08K.
+According to the latest data gathered on NOT A CHILL GUY live price page, the current price of NOT A CHILL GUY is 0.00000808USD.
+The circulating supply of NOT A CHILL GUY(PHILLIP) is 996.34M PHILLIP , giving it a market capitalization of $8.05K.

 - 24-hour0.00%$ --$ --$ --